IBM/kafka-quickstart-workshop/part3/README.md

 - For [Event Streams](./event-streams.md)
 - For [Local Kafka](./local-kafka.md)

-By default, the runtime will use port `8083`.
+By default, the runtime exposes its REST API on port `8083`.
 You can change this port by setting `rest.port=<PORT>`.
-The rest of this part uses `8083`.
+The rest of the workshop assumes the port is `8083`.

-Let's start the runtime.
-The following command starts the Connect runtime locally:
+Let's start the Connect runtime using the following command:
 ```sh
 ./bin/connect-distributed.sh ./config/connect-distributed.properties
 ```

-We can validate the runtime is correctly started by using its REST API.
+We can validate the Connect runtime is correctly started by using its REST API.
 The following command returns the listed of available connectors:
 ```sh
 curl http://localhost:8083/connector-plugins
 ```

-Ensure it contains `org.apache.kafka.connect.file.FileStreamSourceConnector`.
+Ensure it contains at least `org.apache.kafka.connect.file.FileStreamSourceConnector`.

 ## Configuring the connector

-Now that the runtime is running, we are now able to start connectors via the REST API.
+Now that the runtime is running, we are able to start connectors via the REST API.

-In order to start the connector, we need some configuration.
+In order to start the connector, we need some configurations.
 Create a file, with the following content:
 ```json
 {
   "name": "file-source",